Sourdough glossary with 54 sourdough bread terms explained. Your ultimate guide to sourdough bread terminology.

 In fact, it's actually a SCOBY - a symbiotic culture of bacteria and yeast.

 The yeast and bacteria eat the flour and water and create gas (carbon monoxide) which rises your bread.
 It's a living culture and needs to be fed regularly, much like a pet.
+You can read more about how a sourdough starter works here.

 It can also be referred to as a starter culture or mother culture.